flexiondotorg/IMDB-to-MPEG/README.txt

 Introduction

-I run Mediatomb DLNA server with my PS3 as the client.
-I am working towards importing my entire DVD and Blu-Ray collection into my Mediatomb server.
+I run a DLNA server with my PS3 as the client.
+I am working towards importing my entire DVD and Blu-Ray collection into my DLNA server.
 However, my wife wants to know something about each film in the library without having to dig out the DVD case from storage.
-My solution is to include a MPEG video displaying the film summary in the Mediatomb library so it can be easily viewed from the PS3.
+My solution is to include a video clip which displays the film summary so it can be easily viewed from the PS3.

 Usage